Graduate Student Handbook

 The department’s policy on incomplete coursework follows the rules set forth in the Brandeis University Bulletin:

-The anthropology readmission progress has three steps.
-At the end of the academic year, the department asks doctoral students to prepare a brief year-end summary of their academic and professional accomplishments and their plans for continued progress toward their degree.
-The department then prepares an evaluation letter for each doctoral student, and makes recommendations to the Graduate School of Arts and Sciences regarding readmission.
-Departmental recommendations may include:
+In April, the anthropology department asks graduate students to prepare a brief year-end summary of their academic and professional accomplishments and plans for continued progress toward their degree.

 Teaching Requirements

+Serving as a TA is an opportunity to develop and hone teaching skills, whether students intend to pursue a career with a master's degree or are undertaking doctoral study.
 Doctoral students in anthropology generally complete six teaching assistantships as part of their doctoral funding package.
-Graduate teaching assistants are essential contributors to the university learning community, and gain valuable teaching experience.
+Graduate teaching assistants are essential contributors to the university learning community and gain valuable teaching experience.

 A collective bargaining agreement between Brandeis University and Service Employees International Union (SEIU) Local 509 governing the terms of employment for graduate assistants began on July 1, 2018.

-Teaching Assistant (TA) duties may include assisting the professor with course preparation before and during the semester, maintenance of the university learning system (Latte) used by the faculty, and grading essays, exams and assignments.
+Teaching Assistant (TA) duties may include assisting the professor with course preparation before and during the semester, maintenance of the university learning system (Latte) used by the faculty, and grading essays, exams, and assignments.
 TAs may be required to attend classes on a regular basis.
 TAs may also be responsible for some instructional duties, such as leading discussion sessions and/or teaching an occasional class.
-They may also be responsible for some student advising and usually hold office hours.
+They may also be responsible for some student advising and usually hold one office hour per week.
 TAs are required to complete Title IX training.

-The Director of Graduate Studies oversees teaching assignments each semester, working closely with the Senior Academic Administrator.
+The director of Graduate Studies oversees teaching assignments each semester, working closely with the Department Administrator.

 Foreign Language Requirement

-The qualifying examination tests for overall mastery of anthropological theory and literature.
-It is normally taken in a full-time student’s third year in the program and must be successfully completed before fourth-year funding is received.
-Students may not sit for the examination if they have not completed the coursework requirement or have any outstanding incompletes.
+The comprehensive examination tests for overall mastery of anthropological theory and literature.
+It is normally taken in a full-time student's fifth semester in the program (in conjunction with ANTH 399a Comprehensive Exam) and must be successfully completed before fourth-year funding is received.
+Students may not sit for the examination if they have not completed the twelve courses toward their course requirements or have any outstanding incompletes.

-After completing all required coursework and passing the qualifying examination, the student prepares a dissertation proposal, which consists of (a) a substantial literature review of the chosen topic and fieldwork area, (b) a detailed presentation of the dissertation research questions or problems, and (c) a discussion of the proposed research methodologies.
-In the proposal the student is expected to formulate explicitly how the review of significant issues in the scholarly literature leads to and provides a theoretical motivation for the dissertation research agenda.
+After completing all required coursework and passing the comprehensive examination, the student prepares a dissertation proposal of approximately 35-45 double-spaced pages (in conjunction with ANTH 399b Dissertation Proposal), which consists of (a) a substantial literature review of the chosen topic and fieldwork area; (b) a detailed presentation of the dissertation research questions or problems; and (c) a discussion of the proposed research methodologies.
+In the proposal, the student is expected to formulate explicitly how the review of significant issues in the scholarly literature leads to and provides a theoretical motivation for the dissertation research agenda.
 For more guidelines, click on the Guide To Writing a Dissertation Proposal.

-The student is encouraged to discuss these comments with all members of the committee before submitting the final version of the dissertation proposal, which is normally due within two weeks of receiving the committee chair’s comments.
+The student is encouraged to discuss these comments with all members of the committee before submitting the final version of the dissertation proposal, which is normally due within two weeks of receiving the committee chair's comments.
 The committee then has one week to pass or fail the dissertation proposal.
-A student who has successfully defended their proposal and completed all other requirements save the dissertation is considered to be A.B.D.
+The student must pass their defense in order to remain in the doctoral program.
+A student who has successfully defended their proposal and completed all other requirements save the dissertation is considered to be ABD.

 Fieldwork Preparation

-Prior to departure for dissertation fieldwork the student must prepare a brief, two-page fieldwork statement, to be submitted to the advisory committee and to the Director of Graduate Studies.
-The statement should include (a) a brief summary of the research topic, (b) information on the location and duration of the fieldwork and names and addresses of local contacts, (c) the current status of all funding applications, and (d) IRB status (passed or pending).
+Prior to departure for dissertation fieldwork, the student must prepare a brief, two-page fieldwork statement, to be submitted to the dissertation committee and to the Director of Graduate Studies.
+The statement should include (a) a brief summary of the research topic; (b) information on the location and duration of the fieldwork and names and addresses of local contacts; (c) the current status of all funding applications; and (d) IRB status (passed or pending).
 This statement should also address the following departure checklist:

 - Visa (Has the student obtained a visa, if necessary, to enter the country?)